What Does a Product Manager Do? And How to Become One

 • Analyzing, understanding, and representing user needs

-• Monitoring the market landscape to develop competitive analysis
+• Monitoring the market landscape to conduct market research and develop a competitive analysis

-• Defining the vision for a product, such as a multi-year roadmap of its development, packaging, launch, and expansion
+• Defining the vision and strategy for a product, such as a multi-year roadmap of its development, packaging, launch, and expansion

 • Coordinating and communicating about the product's vision with management, product teams, and other stakeholders

-• Gathering and conducting research and feedback on the product
+• Gathering and conducting research and feedback (QA) on the product

-• Guiding teams through the entire product lifecycle
+• Guiding teams through the different stages of the product life cycle

-Many people confuse product and project managers, two roles that sound similar and have some overlapping responsibilities and business goals, but essentially are two different jobs.
+Many people confuse product and project managers.
+Although they sound similar and have some overlapping responsibilities and business goals, they are essentially two different jobs.

-A product manager focuses on the product vision for a product or service, while a project manager makes sure the vision for the product or service is executed on time and within budget.
+A product manager focuses on the product vision for a product or service, while a project manager ensures that the vision is executed on time and within budget.

 Read more: Product Manager vs. Project Manager: What’s the Difference?